-In order to prevent any data tampering or unrestricted access, communications between the ‘things’ - the gateway and the cloud therefore must be secure.
-Security breach on IoT products could have a variety of consequences like data privacy, economic damage, and public safety.
-These concerns emphasize the need to take a security focused approach while building IoT system.
+In order to prevent any data tampering or unrestricted access, communications between the ‘things’ – the gateway and the cloud therefore must be secure.
+Security breaches on IoT products could have a variety of consequences like data privacy, economic damage, and public safety.
+These concerns emphasize the need to take a security-focused approach while building an IoT system.
 Next, how to secure a gateway will be discussed.

 Secure an IoT Gateway

 Authentication devices and services must use cryptographic certificates to prove they are who they say they are.
-Dusun’s IoT Gateways support WIFI, BLE, ZigBee, Z-Wave.
-We use WPA2 authentication for WIFI, use AES-CCM for BLE, Z-Wave and ZigBee.
+Dusun’s IoT Gateways support WIFI, BLE, ZigBee, and Z-Wave.
+We use WPA2 authentication for WIFI, and use AES-CCM for BLE, Z-Wave, and ZigBee.

 Silicon attacks are often split into two categories: non-invasive and invasive.
 Non-invasive (side-channel) use different ways to try to observe the chip to gain information.
 These include perturbation techniques–altering the power supply voltage or interfering with electromagnetic signatures.
 Invasive techniques involve opening the chip to probe or modify part of the passivation layer.

 Protecting saved data in the gateways chips is very important.
 In the first step, we should not let the data saved in flash or EEROM be fetched without permission.
 Then the data saved in the ram when the system running is also should be protected.

 The common way is to use chips with physical counter-measures such as ARM’s SecurCore.
 Dusun adopts chips with security measures for the data storage including key storage in EEPROM, using chips containing MPU for memory protection, etc.

 IoT security includes both physical device security and network security.
 As a data transfer device, the safety of IoT gateways is very important in the IoT system.
 For physical security, the chips for saving data and holding data should be protected by hardware measures such as hardware keys, MPU, and others.